Frog Detective 2: The Case of the Invisible Wizard

-Frog Detective 2: The Case of the Invisible Wizard is a 2019 video game by Grace Bruxner and Thomas Bowker.
+Frog Detective 2: The Case of the Invisible Wizard is a 2019 comedy adventure video game by independent Australian developers Grace Bruxner and Thomas Bowker.
 Gameplay revolves around the player's role as Frog Detective, a detective frog who is trying to solve a mystery.
-It is the sequel to The Haunted Island, a Frog Detective Game.

 The game was met with a positive reception.

+Second in the Frog Detective series, it is the sequel to The Haunted Island, a Frog Detective Game from 2018, and a final instalment, Frog Detective 3: Corruption at Cowboy County, was released in 2022.
+The trilogy was re-released together as The Entire Mystery in 2023.